Skip to main content

 3. CDDL support, Declarative Tag

-specification adds two CDDL control operators that can be used to
+models.
+This specification adds two CDDL control operators that can

-specify that the data items should be encoded in CBOR Common
+be used to specify that the data items should be encoded in dCBOR.

-The control operators .dcbor and .dcborseq are exactly like .cde and
+The control operators .dcbor and .dcborseq are exactly like .cbor and

 Tag 201 (Section 6) is defined in this specification as a way to

-declare its tag content to conform to the dCBOR application profile
+declare its tag content to conform to dCBOR at the data model level

-encoded data item level.
-(In conjunction with this semantics, tag
+and the encoded data item level.
+(In conjunction with these

-201 may also be employed as a boundary marker leading from an overall
+semantics, tag 201 may also be employed as a boundary marker leading

-structure to specific application data items; see Section 3 of
+from an overall structure to specific application data items; see

 4. Implementation Status